mozilla/legal-docs/mozilla_vpn_privacy_notice/en-US.md

 __Interaction data.__ Mozilla receives data about your interactions with Mozilla VPN, including when you log in and when you request the server list.

 __Technical data.__ Mozilla receives basic information from Mozilla VPN about the installed VPN version and the devices it’s installed on, including the operating system and hardware configuration.
-When Mozilla VPN sends data to us, your IP address is temporarily collected as part of our server logs.
+When Mozilla VPN connects to our servers to authenticate and update your Mozilla account, your IP address is temporarily collected as part of our server logs.
+No server logs of your network activity are maintained by our partner Mullvad when you're using the Mozilla VPN service.

 Read the technical and interaction data collection documentation [here](https://guardian-docs.herokuapp.com/api/swagger/#/).
 We use the data to improve performance and stability for our users, and to measure Mozilla VPN's performance.